fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 3. Include the **fusioncharts** library

-4. Include the chart type.
+4. Include the chart type

-5. Include the FusionCharts theme file to apply the style to the charts.
+5. Include the FusionCharts theme file to apply the style to the charts

-6. Add the chart and the theme as a dependency to the core.
+6. Add the chart and the theme as a dependency to the core

 7. Store the chart configurations in a JSON object.
 In this JSON object: